Updated: July 2022

 - A confusing legislative patchwork as cities and states adopt paid sick leave laws.
 While the use of general PTO policies remains popular, the trend has also spawned a backlash that is affecting employers in various locations across the country.
 As general PTO policies became more common, workers’ rights advocates began expressing concerns that such policies would cause employees to come to work when sick in an attempt to conserve their PTO for vacation or personal days.
 In particular, employees with chronic illnesses or other health challenges that cause them to miss more work than usual could be left with no PTO for much-needed vacations.

-To rectify this situation, eleven states and Washington, D.C.—as well as many additional cities—have passed laws requiring public and private-sector employers to provide employees with a certain amount of paid sick leave per year based on a number of hours worked.
+To rectify this situation, eleven states and Washington, D.C.—as well as many additional cities—have passed laws requiring public and private-sector employers to provide employees with a certain amount of paid sick leave per year based on the number of hours worked.
 Most of these laws take a broad approach to defining “sick leave,” allowing employees to use their leave for their own physical or mental health conditions or those of loved ones, or in other situations such as domestic or sexual violence.
 While these laws do not necessarily preclude the use of consolidated PTO policies, they may make managing such policies more difficult.
 Therefore, expanding paid sick leave laws may cause the explosion of general PTO policies to taper off in coming years.

 - Greater flexibility with time off policies.
 Traditionally, many organizations have offered employees two weeks of paid vacation—which would increase the longer they stayed with the company—as well as predetermined holidays, such as Thanksgiving and Christmas.
 However, in recognition of an increasingly diverse workforce, some employers are now offering “floating holidays,” which give employees the opportunity to take their paid holidays when they choose.
 A 2017 SHRM study found that approximately 30 percent of organizations offered floating holidays.